 10:00am: Live Zoom Worship/ 10:30am: Live Zoom Fellowship

-Contact the Church Office (firstname.lastname@example.org )to be added to our mailing list to receive the Zoom link!
+(email email@example.com to be added to our mailing list and receive the Zoom link)

 The Worship Service will also be live streamed on Channing’s YouTube channel: YOUTUBE Channing Memorial Church Newport RI and will be available for viewing afterwards.

 April 4: We Are Not Less Because of Our Hurts

 A major theme in Christian circles at Easter is the wounds that were reported to be on Jesus body after the resurrection.
 The idea is that even after the resurrection the wounds remained to show is continuing connected to humankind.
 Unfortunately, in our society of wanting perfect bodies having wounds – physical, emotional, mental – often is interpreted as making an individual somehow less of a person.
 Bill will explore this fallacy for his Easter Sunday sermon.

 Bring an Easter egg, chocolate bunny or marshmallow Peep, flower or Easter card to show others during the time of congregation sharing during the Zoom service.

 Linda Beall Chiming 9:30-10:00am and 10:45-11:15am, Please stop and listen, masked and socially distanced, from in and around Touro Park.